fastrgv/WorldCupSokerban/README.md

+**ver 3.6.3 -- 7oct2023**

+* New OSX build without bundle, & without using Xcode.
+* Updated splaytree code for solvers.

-**ver 3.6.1 -- 24sep2022**
+**ver 3.6.2 -- 24sep2022**

+* Removed w32 build because embedded solvers need maximal memory.
-* Now using 64-bit GNU Ada for Windows to give maximum memory to embedded solvers.
+* Now using simpler-to-setup GNU Ada for Win64.

 **ver 3.6.1 -- 16sep2022**

 * Now using GNU Ada rather than defunct AdaCore compiler.
+* Added several new puzzle groups including Loma.

 ## See complete revision history at end of file.

 ## WorldCupSokerban Description
-This is a soccer-themed, 3D sokoban puzzle game that includes 3 external solvers and 2 embedded solvers.
+This is a soccer-themed, 3D sokoban puzzle game that includes 3 external solvers and 3 embedded solvers.

 It has undo (u) and restart (r) functions.
 Comes with many puzzle files, each typically having dozens of "levels".
 The next (n) and previous (p) keys move between levels.
 The (Lshft) and (Rshft) keys move between the different puzzle files (there are currently 60).
 The (z) key creates a setpoint (reZero) so that subsequent restarts restore that setpoint.